Affiliate links on Android Authority may earn us a commission. Learn more.

 This device is also apparently on the heavy side, reportedly weighing 320g — 50 percent more than the weight of the Samsung Galaxy Note 9.
 Even when folded, it’s going to be hard to carry it in your pants pocket.
 The FlexPai can take incoming calls from each folded side, which indicates it may be a dual SIM device.
 It also has 20MP and 16MP cameras on each side, and because the sides of the tablet can be folded, the sensors can take pictures from angles not available from normal flat phones.

-When can I buy the Royole FlexPai, and how much does it cost?
+Where can I buy the Royole FlexPai, and how much does it cost?

 Officially, the company will sell the phone via flash sales in China.
 Pricing starts at 8,999 yuan (~$1291) for the 6GB/128GB model, 9,998 yuan (~$1434) for the 8GB/256GB version, and 12,999 yuan (~$1864) for the 8GB/512GB variant.

 In addition, as we mentioned earlier, the company is selling a version of the FlexPai worldwide on its main site as a “developer edition.”
 It’s priced at $1,318 for the 6GB/128GB version, and at $1,460 for the 8GB/256GB edition.
-All of these versions are supposed to ship sometime in late December.

 Believe it or not, this seems like both a real device and a stunt to us.
 There’s little doubt Royole will release the FlexPai.
 Based on our hands-on demo, this foldable phone is very much a first-generation product.
-In fact, it sounds like more like a prototype the company decided to sell, just to get a jump on Samsung, LG, and Huawei — and lay claim to launching the world’s first foldable smartphone.
+In fact, it sounds like more like a prototype the company decided to sell, just to get a jump on Samsung, LG, and HUAWEI — and lay claim to launching the world’s first foldable smartphone.

 It will be interesting to see if Royale can keep its late December launch date, especially since it claims that FlexPai will have Qualcomm’s next-gen flagship processor.
 Usually, Qualcomm gives that honor to Samsung for its newest Galaxy smartphone, which isn’t expected until early 2019.